MicrosoftDocs/iis-docs/iis/develop/windows-web-application-gallery/package-an-application-for-the-windows-web-application-gallery.md

 The following procedure is a summary of the most common process for preparing a working application for inclusion in the Windows Web App Gallery.
 The steps are described in more detail in the sections that follow.

 1. Review the [Web Application Gallery Principles](windows-web-application-gallery-principles.md).
 All applications in the Windows Web App Gallery must follow these principles.

-2. Read and use this article to create and test a Web Deploy application package.
+2. Read and use this article to create and test a Web Deploy application package.[Best Practices for PHP on Windows](../../application-frameworks/running-php-applications-on-iis/best-practices-for-php-on-the-microsoft-web-platform.md)

-3. Refer to the article "[Best Practices for PHP on Windows](../../application-frameworks/running-php-applications-on-iis/best-practices-for-php-on-the-microsoft-web-platform.md)" for guidance in running your PHP application.

-4. Submit the package to the Gallery for testing using the [submission form](https://www.microsoft.com/web/gallery/myapps.aspx "submission form").
+3. Refer to the article "" for guidance in running your PHP application.3.
+Submit the package to the Gallery for testing using the [submission form](https://www.microsoft.com/web/gallery/myapps.aspx "submission form").

-5. Resolve any issues with the Application Gallery team.
+4. Resolve any issues with the Application Gallery team.

-6. See your application on the [Windows Web Application Gallery](http://www.microsoft.con/web/gallery).
+5. See your application on the [Windows Web Application Gallery](http://www.microsoft.con/web/gallery).

 ## Create a Basic Package